Online MBA Programs in Pennsylvania

-Fox’s Online MBA starts with a week-long residency where students complete their first course, engage in professional networking, and take part in affinity-developing activities.
+Fox’s Online MBA starts with a week-long residency where students complete their first course, engage in professional networking, and participate in affinity-developing activities.
 After this, all content is delivered online through weekly web conferencing sessions and project-based learning activities.
 The degree can be earned by finishing 48 credit hours in as little as 20 months (six years maximum.)

 Admission to the Online MBA program is highly competitive.
-Several factors are taken into account including professional experience, aptitude, ability to contribute to the overall learning experience, and managerial skills.
-Evaluation is conducted upon submission of the following documents: official GMAT scores, college transcripts, and a current resume.
+Several factors are taken into account, including professional experience, aptitude, ability to contribute to the overall learning experience, and managerial skills.
+Evaluation is conducted upon submitting the following documents: official GMAT scores, college transcripts, and a current resume.
 Application deadlines are March 15 (May start), June 30 (August start), and November 15 (January start).

 Standard Courses (36 credits) – Financial Analysis & Strategy, Global Business Strategy, Healthcare Economics Finance & Payments, Healthcare Organizational Performance & Health Policy, HR Management Strategies, Industrial Organizations in Business, Legal & Ethical Foundations in Business, Management Information Systems, Managing Risk, Marketing Management & Strategy, Negotiations, Operations Management, Product Management, Project Management, and Sustainability.